CELEBRATING GREEN DAY IN SCHOOL!

 As a habit, I save and recycle practically any type of packaging.

-I held on to items of rubbish that may be used, especially for the children in my Art Club who can utilize any packaging for their creations.
+I held on to items of rubbish that may be used, especially for the children in my Art Club, who can utilise any packaging for their creations.

 WHAT I DID NEXT!